 Larry and his wife Ann Colgrove (who serves as St. Paul’s Director of Music) were married at St. Paul’s in 1996.
 They acquired property here in 1999 and have been full-time members of St. Paul’s since 2011.
 Larry finds himself on island on the weekends and in Washington during the weeks that Congress is in session.

-Phil Smith and his wife, Ann, have been long time summer residents of Nantucket and parishioners at St. Paul’s for over 15 years.
+Phil Smith and his wife, Ann, have been long time summer residents of Nantucket and parishioners at St. Paul’s for over 18 years.
 Phil has been active in the Episcopal Church for many years serving as a vestry member and the treasurer of the Church of the Heavenly Rest in New York City.
-Now a resident of lower Manhattan, he and Ann have joined the Church of the Ascension.
+After moving to lower Manhattan, he and Ann joined The Church of the Ascension where he is also on the vestry.

-Phil has been on the board of Tabor Academy for over 25 years and has served as its treasurer, and as chairman of its Finance and Trusteeship Committees.
+Phil was recently elected Trustee Emeritus after stepping down from the board of Tabor Academy after 30 years where he had served as its treasurer and chairman of its Finance and Trusteeship Committees.
 He currently is on the board of the Nantucket Shellfish Association and is a member of the Nantucket Yacht Club.

 Luke was born in England in 1961.
 His Father was a rector in the Anglican Church before they immigrated to Louisville, Kentucky in 1966.
 Luke graduated the University of Kentucky, College of Architecture in 1987.
 He married Carrie at the Sconset Chapel.
 They have a 11 year old son Wes.
 Luke is on the Soccer board and very involved with coaching and refereeing for Nantucket soccer Club and the growth of this sport for kids.
 He has lived on Nantucket full time since 1992.
 Luke and Carrie have an architectural design/build company which was established in 1994.
 They both love this island and community.